MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 After the *SushiPiece* setup, this code should be fairly clear.
 There is no need to implement a handler for the `.none` enum case as the cat can only ever be on the `.left` or the `.right`.

-Next you need to code connect the cat, see if you can do this yourself.
+Next, you need to connect the cat in the code, see if you can do this yourself.
 The process is the same as *sushiBasePiece*, just don't forget the name of this class :]

 > [solution]
-> Open *GameScene.swift* and add the following property to the class.
+> Open *GameScene.swift* and add the following property to the class below `sushiBasePiece`.
 >
 ```
 /* Cat Character */